KRproject-tech/binlog4teensy/README.md

 # BinLog4teensy
 Sample code of the __Fast__ binary data logging for __Teensy 4.1__.

-Binary file saved in micro SD card is read by MATLAB code in "./load binary/"
+Binary file saved on micro SD card is read by MATLAB code in "./load binary/" or Python code in "./load binary_Py/".

 ## Format